drobnik/drobnik.github.io/side-pages/loved-reading.md

 layout: page
 title: Favorite reads
 permalink: /loved-reading/
-ignore-nav: true
-# ^- need to re-define yellow for this one
 ---

 There are a couple of posts, articles and papers that I really enjoyed: